 Breast augmentation and enlargement plastic surgery is one of the most common aesthetic procedures.
 Women may choose to under go breast enlargement surgery for various reasons.
-These personal reasons may center around breasts that are perceived to be under developed, or because of differences in the sizes of the breasts.
+These personal reasons may centre around breasts that are perceived to be under developed, or because of differences in the sizes of the breasts.
 Significant changes in the appearance of a woman’s breasts frequently occur after pregnancy, with or without breast feeding or with weight loss.
 Some women simply want their breasts fuller.
 Breast enhancement using breast implants can give a woman more proportional shape and may improve self esteem.

 Your Breast augmentation and enlargement Surgical Experience

 Dr. Reubin and his office staff will make your surgical experience as easy and comfortable for you as possible.